 - 1 General Description - A. What is the IT system name and the name of the program office that owns the IT system?

-VA Logistics Integration Platform (VALIP), VHA Health Enterprise & Logistics Management (HELM).

-B. What is the business purpose of the program, IT system, or technology and how it relates to the program office and agency mission?
+Health Benefits Management Systems (HBMS) is owned by VHA Claims and Appeals Modernization Office (CAMO). - B. What is the business purpose of the program, IT system, or technology and how it relates to the program office and agency mission?